Undergraduate Catalog 2022-2023

 Teacher Education Requirements

 The major in Social Studies with Teacher Certification is intended for those seeking certification to teach in grades 8-12.
-It requires a minmum of 60 semester hours and leads to a Bachelor of Arts degree.
+It requires a minimum of 51 semester hours and leads to a Bachelor of Arts degree.
 No minor or second major is required.
-(Teacher certification requires an additional 40 hours of education courses specified by the College of Education and Behavioral Sciences.
-A grade of "C" or higher is required in all courses applying to certification.)
-Requirements for the Social Studies major do not change, but the Education component does.
-The professional education courses required are (40 hours):
+Teacher certification requires additional coursework in education specified by the College of Education and Behavioral Sciences.
+A grade of "C" or higher is required in all courses applying to certification.
+Students seeking Teacher Certification must complete the requirements for the Social Studies major as well as the following professional education courses:

 EDU 250Discover Teaching: Introduction to Teacher Education3